-Scale: 1:9,028
+Scale: 1:9,028 Date created: March 23, 2025

 3.3 ADMINISTRATIVE AND INSTITUTIONAL CAPACITY

 The Municipal Manager as head of the administration is accountable for tasks and functions as provided for in Section 55 of "the Systems Act", other functions/tasks as provided for in legislation, as well as functions delegated by the Executive Mayor and Council.
 The Municipal Manager is responsible for the implementation of the IDP under the direction and guidance of the Municipal Council.
 The Municipal Manager is supported by Executive Managers appointed in terms of Section 57 of "the Systems Act".